MicrosoftDocs/customer-insights/ci-docs/create-environment.md

 Review the specified settings.
 When everything looks complete, select **Create** to set up the environment.

-You can change some of the settings later.
-For more information, see [Manage environments](manage-environments.md).
+To change some of the settings later, see [Manage environments](manage-environments.md).

 ## Work with your new environment